 Silver mining began in 1910 but stopped later on account of low silver content.
 Although the cave is tens of metres deep, it is now completely sealed.
 It now only serves as a relic of Hong Kong’s past, and a reminder of how the area got its name.

-Silvermine Bay Beach
+Relax on the Silvermine Bay Beach

 The Silvermine Bay Beach in Mui Wo is long and relatively clean.
 It may not be our favourite beach on Lantau Island, but it’s the closest one to the ferry pier.

 The beach offers all the usual facilities such as changing rooms, toilets, and lifeguards.
-There are also a couple of snack shops, restaurants and even a resort located next to it.
+There are also a couple of snack shops, restaurants, and even a resort located next to it.

 On a side note, if you’re interested in learning more about the best beaches on Lantau Island, check out this post.

-Silvermine Beach Resort
+Plan a Staycation at Silvermine Beach Resort

 The Silvermine Beach Resort is a pretty cool hotel to plan a staycation in Lantau Island.
 The hotel is located right on the beach, with its alfresco cafe within touching distance of the sand.